Extraordinary Ministers of Holy Communion

 USCCB website for the norms and guidelines of Lectors at Mass

 This service is open to both boys and girls from third grade onward.
 Volunteers are always welcome.
-The majority of our servers are students, but adults also serve.
 Servers also assist during special Masses, funerals and weddings.
 Classes of instruction are held periodically.

-USBBC website for the norms and guides of Altar Servers
+Please visit the USBBC website for the norms and guides of Altar Servers.

 Greeters and Ushers